 Whether you will use Tor over VPN comes down to the threat model you have in mind.
-Your VPN provider (ExpressVPN in this case) still knows your IP, so by using Tor over VPN you have added a single point of failure to your model.
+Your VPN provider (ExpressVPN in this case) still knows your IP, so you have added a single point of failure to your model by using Tor over VPN.

 ExpressVPN performs independent security audits by the distinguished cybersecurity firm Cure3 and professional services and advisory leader PwC.
 This provides a strong guarantee that your data is well-protected.

-ExpressVPN has one of the most comprehensive privacy policies you will find from any VPN provider, entirely committed to protecting your data and privacy.
+ExpressVPN has one of the most comprehensive privacy policies of any VPN provider, entirely committed to protecting your data and privacy.

-Moreover, ExpressVPN’s headquarters are located discreetly in the British Virgin Islands, outside of the 5/9/14 Eyes Alliance.
-As I have explained, I do not consider VPN providers in 5/9/14 Eyes countries riskier, but with BVI, you have less online research to do.
+Moreover, ExpressVPN's headquarters are located discreetly in the British Virgin Islands, outside of the 5/9/14 Eyes Alliance.
+As I have explained, I do not consider VPN providers in 5/9/14 Eyes countries riskier, but with BVI, you have less online research.

 The British Virgin Islands are a privacy-friendly country, meaning no constant government pressures for access to your in-memory data.

-Telecommunications companies based in the British Virgin Islands are not subject to any data retention laws or legal government surveillance.
+Telecommunications companies in the British Virgin Islands are not subject to data retention laws or legal government surveillance.